synaptics-astra/doc/subject/otp_guide.rst

        and cannot be modified by users.
 This SOC_UID is a read-only field that is unique for each chip and can be used for chip identification purposes.

+  12. OTP_BOOT_SEGID and OTP_TEE_SEGID:
+       These fields are used to store 32-bit segmentation IDs for BOOT and TEE respectively.
+The segmentation ID is used in the secure boot process to ensure that only authorized images with matching segmentation ID can be executed.
+       The images (in preboot.subimg) associate with OTP_BOOT_SEGID and OTP_TEE_SEGID are signed and owned by Synaptics.
+       In Astra chips before shipping, the OTP_BOOT_SEGID and OTP_TEE_SEGID are programmed by Synaptics with a default value.
+       Any update of these segmentation IDs would require a new preboot image release from Synaptics.

+  13. OTP_TEE_SECURITY_ENABLE:
+       This field is used to enable TEE security features.
+When set to 1, it indicates that the TEE security features are enabled.
+       In Astra chips before shipping, OTP_TEE_SECURITY_ENABLE is enabled by default.
+So the official release of Astra preboot images are built with TEE security features enabled.

 U-BOOT OTP Commands
 ====================================================================